biocore/biom-format/doc/documentation/biom_conversion.rst

 Converting between file formats
 ===============================

-The ``convert-biom`` script in the biom-format project can be used to convert between biom and tab-delimited table formats.
+The ``convert`` command in the biom-format project can be used to convert between biom and tab-delimited table formats.
 This is useful for several reasons:
  - converting biom format tables to tab-delimited tables for easy viewing in programs such as Excel
  - converting between sparse and dense biom formats